A novel, structure-preserving, second-order-in-time relaxation scheme for Schr\"odinger-Poisson systems: A new Relaxation-type Numerical Method Discrete Balance Laws

-The discrete mass density satisfies an exact equivalent of the conservation of mass law which is the focus of the following lemma. \begin{lemma} If no mesh change occurs on the time step $n$, i.e., $\Th^{n} = \Th^{n-1}$ then the solution of the fully-discrete Besse-style relaxation scheme \eqref{RCNGnomeshchange} satisfies
+The discrete mass satisfies an exact equivalent of the conservation of mass law, as is seen in the following: \begin{proposition}[Discrete Mass Conservation] If no mesh change occurs on the time step $n$, i.e. if $\Th^{n} = \Th^{n-1},$ then the solution of the fully-discrete Besse-style relaxation scheme \eqref{RCNGnomeshchange} satisfies